rockobonaparte/cloaca/manual.md

 other stuff instead.

 ### A Word About Importing Assemblies

+Make sure you understand the difference between assemblies and namespaces.
+Practical points:
+1. Use the assembly for clr.AddReference
+2. Use the namespace for your import statement
+3. If there's no namespace around what you're importing, use the global 'import x' statement.

 You need to remember the difference between assemblies and namespaces.
 For testing, we liked to check System.Environment.MachineName.
 Environment is in the System namespace, but it's in the mscorlib assembly.
 You can usually find this in the online documentation up at